malbiruk/can-of-sprats/README.md

+# can of sprats

 Yo!
-Welcome to my Sardine playground.
-This is where I mess around with [Sardine](https://github.com/sardine-system/sardine), a cool Python library for making algorithmic music and live coding.
+Welcome to my can of sprats!
+This is where I mess around with [Sardine](https://github.com/Bubobubobubobubo/sardine), a cool Python library for making algorithmic music and live coding.

-Think of this repo as a collection of experiments, tools, and musical sketches.
-It's a work in progress, always evolving.
+**Why "can of sprats"?** Think of it as a collection of things packed tightly together – Sardine code, custom tools, experiments, and musical sketches, all swimming in their own little brine.

 ## What's Inside?